Brought to you jointly by The Foundation for Prevention and Dr. Irving A. Cohen

 How do you know if you have prediabetes?

-These are just a few clues.
-If this seems like a lot, remember how widespread the diabetes epidemic is.
-The Center for Disease Control now estimates that one third of all adults in the United States will have diabetes by the year 2050!
+These are only a few clues.
+Many people may be able to answer yes to these questions.
+If this seems like a lot, the Center for Disease Control estimates that one third of all adults in the United States will have diabetes by the year 2050!

-The answer is to take this problem seriously now.
-Stop diabetes or prediabetes in its earliest stages without the need for insulin or expensive diabetic medication.
-You can regain control of your health through the right diet changes.
-If you are suspicious about diabetes, make the changes now.
-Get testing done with your physician, but make sure that the tests you get and the changes you make are the right ones.
+The best answer is to take this problem seriously now.
+You can stop diabetes and prediabetes in its earliest stages without the need for insulin or diabetic medications.
+Regain control of your health through the right dietary changes.
+If you are suspicious about prediabetes get testing done by your physician.
+When you do, make sure that the tests you get and the changes you make are the right ones.

 Your purchase of books or courses at this website will help fund the Foundation for Prevention in its work.

 ** Diabetes is a serious disease.
 This website can not and is not intended to provide individual medical advice.
 If you are currently using any form of diabetic medication, significant dietary change may necessitate modification or discontinuation of your medication schedule.
 Consult a qualified medical practitioner for individual direction and medical advice. **